RetroDECK/ES-DE/THEMES.md

 2) Variables
 3) Color schemes
 4) Font sizes
+5) Languages
-5) Included files
+6) Included files
-6) "General" (non-variant) configuration
+7) "General" (non-variant) configuration
-7) Variants
+8) Variants
-8) Aspect ratios
+9) Aspect ratios

-When including a file using the `<include>` tag (i.e. step 4 above) then all steps listed above are executed for that included file prior to continuing to the next line after the `<include>` tag.
+When including a file using the `<include>` tag (i.e. step 6 above) then all steps listed above are executed for that included file prior to continuing to the next line after the `<include>` tag.

 For any given step, the configuration is parsed in the exact order that it's defined in the XML file.
 Be mindful of the logic described above as for instance defining variant-specific configuration above general configuration in the same XML file will still have that parsed afterwards.

 ## Property data types

 * NORMALIZED_PAIR - two decimal values delimited by a space, for example `0.25 0.5`
 * PATH - path to a resource.
-If the first character is a tilde (`~`) then it will be expanded to the user's home directory (`$HOME` for Linux, BSD Unix and macOS and `%HOMEPATH%` for Windows) unless overridden using the --home command line option.
+If the first character is a tilde (`~`) then it will be expanded to the user's home directory (`$HOME` for Linux and macOS and `%HOMEPATH%` for Windows) unless overridden using the --home command line option.
 If the first character is a dot (`.`) then the resource will be searched for relative to the location of the theme file, for example `./myfont.ttf` or `./../core/fonts/myfont.ttf`
 * BOOLEAN - `true`/`1` or `false`/`0`
 * COLOR - a hexadecimal RGB or RGBA color value consisting of 6 or 8 digits.
 If a 6 digit value is used then the alpha channel will be set to `FF` (completely opaque)
 * UNSIGNED_INTEGER - an unsigned integer value